 B. Regional and Field Offices.
 Both the Regional and Field Offices are responsible for aggressively implementing all authorities and programs, in order to maximize the wetlands protected and restored, and to contribute to the public's understanding of the importance of wetlands.

 A. No Net Loss means that wetland losses must be offset by wetland gains in terms of actual acreage and, to the extent possible, ecosystem function.

 B. Wetlands are defined by the Service according to the wetland classification system developed by Cowardin et al. (See 660 FW 2, Wetlands Classification for further details on Cowardin et al.).
 For regulatory purposes, wetlands in the WAP are delineated on non-agricultural lands according to the 1987 "Corps of Engineers Wetlands Delineation Manual" which provides a technical identification for use in programs of the Service, as well as the U.S. Department of Agriculture's Soil Conservation Service, the U.S. Army Corps of Engineers, and the U.S. Environmental Protection Agency.
 Wetlands on agricultural lands are delineated for regulatory purposes in accordance with the procedures in the third edition (1994) of the Soil Conservation Service's National Food Security Act Manual.

 For additional information regarding this policy, contact the National Wetlands team.
-For more information about this Web page, contact Krista Holloway, in the Division of Policy and Directives Management.
+For more information about this Web page, contact Krista Bibb, in the Division of Policy and Directives Management.